- Home

 - Public Works East Side Garage, 1820 Mills Street

 *Displaying a City-issued yard sign is required and signifies participation in the month-long program.
-Please allow at least 1 business day from the date of registration before picking up a city-issued yard sign.
+Please allow at least 1 business day from the date of registration before picking up a City-issued yard sign.

 Conclusion of No Mow May